probot/probot/docs/development.md

 Done!
 Enjoy building your Probot app!
 ```

-The most important files note here are `index.js`, which is where the code for your app will go, and `package.json`, which makes this a standard [npm module](https://docs.npmjs.com/files/package.json).
+The most important files here are `index.js`, which is where the code for your app will go, and `package.json`, which makes this a standard [npm module](https://docs.npmjs.com/files/package.json).

 ## Running the app locally